 Data Processing

-In this example, you will learn how to apply the data module of Trinity-RFT to prepare the dataset before exploring and training.
+In this example, you will learn how to apply the data processor of Trinity-RFT to prepare and prioritize the dataset before task exploring and training.
 This example takes GSM-8K dataset as the example dataset to figure out:

-Before getting started, you need to prepare the main environment of Trinity-RFT according to the installation section of the README file, and you need to install postgresql as well.
+Before getting started, you need to prepare the main environment of Trinity-RFT according to the installation section of the README file.

 Data Preparation

-As the overall framework of Trinity-RFT shows, the data module is one of the high-level functions.
-Trinity-RFT encapsulates the data module as an independent service to avoid dependency conflict issues.
+As the overall framework of Trinity-RFT shows, the data processor is one of the high-level functions.
+Trinity-RFT encapsulates the data processor as an independent service to avoid dependency conflict issues.
 Thus you need to prepare a split environment for this module and start the server.

-# prepare split environments, including the one of data module
+# prepare split environments, including the one of data processor

 python scripts/install.py